 The goal of this process is to retrieve an XRD descriptor describing how to find a user's public metadata from that user's email address or email address like identifier.

 In particular, the MSN Server SHALL perform a Webfinger query according to [WebFingerProtocol] sections 4.1 and 8.
+MSN Servers MAY cache the information provided in retrieved descriptors and/or issue conditional requests at a later stage to check for updates of this information, subject to the mechanisms defined in [RFC 2616] section 13.

 After this process, the MSN Server MAY read additional content from the retrieved descriptor depending on the action requested by the MSN Client.